Azure/Azure-Sentinel/Workbooks/README.md

 If needed, also update the preview images or the data types.

-For questions on these instructions, you can contact Amit Bergman - t-amberm@microsoft.com
+For any feedback on the instructions [Open an issue](https://github.com/Azure/Azure-Sentinel/issues/new?assignees=&labels=&template=bug_report.md&title=)